 Redeem Ultimate Rewards points for a stay at the Park Hyatt Milan

-Current offer: 80,000 Ultimate Rewards points after spending $4,000 within three months
+Current offer: 80,000 Ultimate Rewards points after spending $4,000 within three months, plus up to $50 in statement credits towards grocery store purchases within your first year from account opening

 Annual fee: $95

-Why it’s a great offer: This card is currently offering an increased bonus that’s 20,000 points bigger than before.
+Why it’s a great offer: This is a new best-ever bonus on the card, which is all the more reason to pick it up right now.
 Ultimate Rewards points can be transferred at a 1:1 ratio to Singapore, United, Hyatt, and many other programs.
 The card is also great for everyday spending given that it offers double points on dining and travel.
-I value the welcome bonus on this card at $1,265.
+I value the welcome bonus on this card at $1,315.

 Redeem Ultimate Rewards points for the Park Hyatt Maldives